-The short answer is yes.
+The short answer is yes, your ex can receive part of your pension in your divorce settlement.
 California is a community property state, thus the courts view this type of benefit accrued during a marriage as shared property to divide in a divorce.

 That said, like many legal matters, it’s not always so simple.
 There’s math involved and the length of your marriage comes into play when determining how pensions are divided.

-“I was just wondering how a pension works?
+Caller: “I was just wondering how a pension works.
 If one person has a pension, and the other doesn’t, do they get some of that or not until they start receiving it?”

 Rick: “Is it truly a pension, or is it like a 401(k)?”